fsantiag/sonar-clojure/README.md

 ## Compatibility

-At the moment, SonarClojure was tested on SonarQube 6.7 and 7.4 Community Edition.
+At the moment, SonarClojure was tested on SonarQube 7.4 Community Edition.

 ## License